-A broader amortization definition includes the process of gradually paying off a debt over a set amount of time and in fixed increments, commonly seen in home mortgages and auto loans.
+A broader amortization definition includes the process of gradually paying off the loan balance over a set amount of monthly payments and in fixed increments, commonly seen in home mortgages and auto loans.

 What is the difference between depreciation and amortization?